NadaTO/dsq_hackathon/README.md

 ## Chat system

-Exchange code snippets or information in a rocket chat - join http://crossbar:3000
+Exchange code snippets or information in a rocket chat - join http://chat.dmp.be.continental.cloud

+## Continous Integration

+You can use the preapred Gitlab CI setup to deploy your HTML5 application to the destination.
+Please rename the file accordingly.
+Only commits on MASTER will be deployed.

 ## Task 1 - ??
 Enter name from earning scheme ??
 After following this section a team will have their own Ethereum wallet with ether and XBR tokens, which are necessary for the participation of the hackathon.
 The major steps are: